 KPIs

 Lastly, KPIs (Key Performance Indicators), when tracked effectively, provide a clear view of overall project success.
 These might include metrics like team productivity, cost-effectiveness, client satisfaction, and delivery time.
-Regularly analyzing KPIs helps you to understand what’s working well and where improvements are needed.
+Regularly analyzing KPIs helps you to understand what’s working well and where improvements are needed, supporting continuous improvement across future projects.
 It can also provide visibility into how each department contributes to the project’s overall success.

 Related article: 20+ Impressive Ways StoryChief Enhances Marketing Results